Hari-Balu/Hari-Balu/README.md

 # Hi there..! 👋 I'm Hariharan.

-A **Data Science Enthusiast** focused on designing scalable, intelligent AI solutions that solve real-world problems.
+An **AI Test Lead** focused on designing scalable, intelligent AI solutions that solve real-world problems.

 With a strong foundation in **Software Testing** and **Automation**, I bring an analytical mindset and attention to detail into the world of **Machine Learning**, **NLP**, **Deep Learning**and **Generative AI**.